korylprince/wordpress-flexslider/README.md

 wordpress-flexslider
 https://github.com/korylprince/wordpress-flexslider

 A flexslider wordpress plugin with a nice meta-box.
+This uses the same style uploader as the featured image meta box, ajax and all.

 #Installing#